Netflix: Expansion into gaming, Squid Game, new programing, and new initiatives (2021–2022)

-Co-CEOs, discontinuation of DVDs, expansion of live events and venues, WWE (2023–present)
+Discontinuation of DVD-by-mail, expansion of live events and venues, WWE (2023–present)

-In January 2023, Greg Peters and Ted Sarandos were named co-CEOs of Netflix, with Hastings assuming the role of executive chairman.
-Peters previously served as COO and Chief Product Officer, while Sarandos served as Chief Content Officer.
+In January 2023, Hastings stepped down from his role as co-CEO and assumed the role of executive chairman.
+He was replaced by Greg Peters, who joined Ted Sarandos as co-CEOs of Netflix.
+Peters previously served as Chief Operating Officer (COO) and Chief Product Officer (CPO), while Sarandos served as Chief Content Officer (CCO).

-On April 18, 2023, Netflix announced that it would discontinue its DVD-by-mail service on September 29.
-Users of the service were able to keep the DVDs that they had received.
-Over its lifetime the service had sent out over 5 billion shipments.
+In April 2023, Netflix announced it would discontinue its DVD-by-mail service on September 29.
+Users of the service were able to keep the DVDs they had received.
+Over its lifetime, the service had sent out over 5 billion shipments.

-In October 2023, Eunice Kim was promoted to Chief Product Officer and Elizabeth Stone was promoted to Chief Technology Officer.
+In October 2023, Eunice Kim was promoted to CPO and Elizabeth Stone was promoted to Chief Technology Officer (CTO).
 That same month, amid a restructuring of its animation division, Netflix announced a multi-film agreement with Skydance Animation beginning with Spellbound (2024).
 The agreement partially replaces one it had with Apple TV+.

 In December 2023, Netflix released its first "What We Watched: A Netflix Engagement Report", a look at viewership for every original and licensed title watched more than 50,000 hours from January to June 2023.
 The company also announced plans to publish the report twice a year.
 In its first report for the first six months of 2023, it revealed that The Night Agent was the most watched show globally during that period.

-On January 23, 2024, Netflix announced a major agreement with professional wrestling promotion WWE, under which it will acquire the international rights to its live weekly program Raw beginning January 6, 2025; the rights will initially cover the United States, Canada, the United Kingdom, and Latin America, and expand to other territories over time.
-Outside of the United States, it will also hold international rights to all three of WWE's main weekly programs (Raw, SmackDown, and NXT), premium live events, and documentaries among other content.
+In January 2024, Netflix announced a major agreement with professional wrestling promotion WWE, under which it would acquire the rights to its live weekly program Raw beginning January 6, 2025; the rights would initially cover the US, Canada, the UK, and Latin America, and expand to other territories over time.
+As part of the agreement, Netflix also acquired the international rights to WWE's main weekly programs (Raw, SmackDown, and NXT) and pay-per-view events outside of the US, and the former WWE Network library of supplemental and archive content.
 The agreement was reported to be valued at $500 million per-year over ten years.
+Netflix would later acquire the library rights in the US under a separate deal, replacing an agreement with Peacock.